AI-Hypercomputer/xpk/README.md

 ### Set `max-restarts` for production jobs

 * `--max-restarts <value>`: By default, this is 0.
-This will restart the job N times when the job terminates.
-For production jobs, it is recommended to increase `<value>` to 50.
+This will restart the job "" times when the job terminates.
+For production jobs, it is recommended to increase this to a large number, say 50.
 Real jobs can be interrupted due to hardware failures and software updates.
-This works with checkpoints to restart your job where it last left off.
+We assume your job has implemented checkpointing so the job restarts near where it was interrupted.

 ### Workload Priority and Preemption
 * Set the priority level of your workload with `--priority=LEVEL`